JayAtSeneca/AWS-Cloud-Practitioner-Practice-Questions-Answers/README.md

 - [ ] Scales automatically to larger or smaller instance types.
 - [ ] Supports the document and key-value data structure.

+### What is the connectivity option that uses Internet Protocol Security (IPSec) to establish encrypted connectivity between an on-premises network and the AWS Cloud?

+- [ ] Internet Gateway.
+- [ ] AWS IQ.
+- [ ] AWS Direct Connect.
+- [x] AWS Site-to-Site VPN.

 # End